In the world of sustainability, a lot of buzz words are thrown around, and sometimes it can be hard to know exactly what they mean.

 For something to be classed as compostable, it must have been proven to break down in industrial composting facilities within 180 days.

-Natusan is 100% Compostable and Biodegradable, FSC & PEFC approved and positively impacts your carbon footprint through our circular economy model of carbon offsetting to reduce climate change.
+Natusan is 100% Biodegradable, FSC & PEFC approved and positively impacts your carbon footprint through our circular economy model of carbon offsetting to reduce climate change.

 Now we all know what that really means, isn't it time you made the switch?